-How to open leveraged long & short positions on BitMEX?
+How to open leveraged long and short positions on BitMEX

 You can set your leverage using the slider on the trading page.
 As I am using 3x leverage in the example below, my initial margin (cost) will be 0.0018 XBT.

 If you think Bitcoin will rise, you need to go long, otherwise you can open short positions.
 Short positions allow traders to make money while coins decrease in value.

 After clicking on the buy/long or short/sell button, make sure to check out the values such as liquidation price and leverage before confirming your order.

-As I’ve opened a long position, if things don’t go as I expect and BTC price will fall, my position will be liquidated when BTC hits 6721 USD.
+As I’ve opened a long position, if things don’t go as I expect and BTC price will go down, my position will be liquidated when BTC hits 6721 USD.

 You can close your position by clicking ”market” or entering a limit price and clicking ”close”.